iamgabeortiz/analytic_templates/README.md

 from GitHub and started over.
 Hopefully this is the last time I restart this thing.

+As of today (2014-05-07), this is in rough shape, but I'm going to go ahead and start inviting people to help me with it.
+Crowdsourcing FTW!

 # Organization

 The Analytic Templates project is divided up into six parts.